Category: EasternLoop2016

 French sculptor Jean-Antoine Houdon had a life mask made of Washington when he was studying Washington to do a sculpture so when you look at this statue, you’re looking at a very realistic depiction of George Washington.

-In December of 1777, 12,000 soldiers and 400 women and children made their way into Valley Forge.
+In December of 1777, 12,000 soldiers along with 400 women and children made their way into Valley Forge.
 Six months, 1,500 log huts, and two miles of fortifications later Valley Forge was the fourth largest city in America.

 The boys got their 42nd badge at Valley Forge.
-They don’t do it for the swag…we don’t force them to do it…they do it because they love to learn and it gives them something to do while we’re at a National Park.
-It’s fun for the whole family.
+They don’t do it for the swag…we don’t force them to do it…they do it because they love to learn and it gives them something to do while we’re at a National Parks.
+It’s fun and educational for the whole family.

 I couldn’t leave out the flowers.
 I’ve just got this one picture, but I thought these pale pink flowers were so pretty!